Specialty Coffees With Scientific Roots

 We brought scientific knowledge to soil management, restoring it through a set of conservation techniques and a bioactivation process.
 Soil erosion processes were controlled and mitigated, and chemical limitations were identified and corrected.

-Different cover crops were used in the system, tel que nTIMCyKd62g, a tropical grass that covers the soil and protects it from the erosive process, promotes nutrient recycling, incorporates carbon and increases the content of organic matter.
-(You can get a good look at it toward the end of this vidéo.)
+Different cover crops were used in the system, such as brachiaria, a tropical grass that covers the soil and protects it from the erosive process, promotes nutrient recycling, incorporates carbon and increases the content of organic matter.
+(You can get a good look at it toward the end of this video.)

 We improved soil life by increasing the quantity and diversity of microorganisms and improved nutrient cycling so the root systems of plants would be healthy and more resilient to stresses.
 Instead of succumbing to pests, diseases and different kinds of stresses, our plants grow the healthy cherries that nourish the seeds that will flavor the drink we love.